CoreMedia/coremedia-globallink-connect-integration/website/docs/editors/redelivered-submissions.md

 ---
 sidebar_position: 4
-title: Further Scenarios
-description: Further Scenarios.
+description: Manual XLIFF Override &amp; Redelivered Submission State.
 ---

-# Further Scenarios
+# Redelivered Submissions

-## Manual XLIFF Override &amp; Redelivered Submission State

 Translators at GlobalLink may decide to mark a submission as redelivered.
 It is expected, that in these cases, the XLIFF is sent via different means to the